CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 My Verdict

 I hope you find this review helpful.
 Please use the link below if you decide to buy BSC300.
-By doing so, you’ll support Cyclists Hub.
+It’s the best way to support me and this website.
+Thank you very much in advance.

 I ordered it on Amazon and got no charging cable – was this how you ship your computers?
 With no charging cable?